Omi-code404/C-Quiz-System/README.md

 ### *Future Versions*

--*Version 3:* Random question order
+- *Version 3:* Random question order
--*Version 4:* Timer for each question
+- *Version 4:* Timer for each question

 ### *🛠 Technologies Used*